snakearrow/modalwizard/README.md

-# modalwizard
+# Modal Wizard

-Simple Modal Wizard for HTML/JS
+Simple Modal Wizard for HTML/JS.
+Flexible and extensible with minimal dependencies.